Skip to main content

 Step 7: Access Your Application

-After successful deployment, you can refer to Accessing Cloud Functions via HTTP to configure custom domain access for
+After successful deployment, you can refer to Accessing Cloud Functions via HTTP to set up custom domain access to the

-You can test the following APIs:
+You can test the following endpoints:

-• Root Path: / - Express Welcome Page
+• Root path: / - Express welcome page

-• Health Check: /health - View Application Status
+• Health Check: /health - View application status

-• Create User: POST /api/users - Create a New User
+• Create User: POST /api/users - Create a new user

 Frequently Asked Questions

-Q: Why must I use port 9000?
+Q: Why must port 9000 be used?

-A: The CloudBase HTTP cloud function requires the application to listen on port 9000, which is the standard configuration of the platform.
+A: CloudBase HTTP cloud functions require the application to listen on port 9000, which is the standard configuration of the platform.

-Q: How do I handle static files?
+Q: How to handle static files?

-Q: How do I view application logs?
+Q: How to view application logs?

-A: On the CloudBase console's cloud function page, click the function name to go to the details page and view the running logs.
+A: On the Cloud Functions page of the CloudBase console, click the function name to go to the details page and view the runtime logs.

 Q: Which Node.js versions are supported?

-Q: How do I handle CORS cross-origin issues?
+Q: How to handle CORS cross-origin issues?

 A: You can use the cors middleware or manually set response headers to handle cross-origin requests.